evadecker/eva.town/www/content/2-about/about.md

 My name is Kyle.
 I design and build digital products that are intuitive, beautiful, accessible, and fun.
 I've done this professionally since 2012, and I've been designing for the web since 2007.

 This is my portfolio.
-It's a way for me to show off the things I've made and how I've made them, but beyond that, it's a way to teach.
-My case studies often detour to explore topics ranging from typesetting to front-end architecture to music theory.
-I want you, no matter your background, to understand what I've written—and maybe even learn something new along the way.
+It's a a home for my work and its history, but beyond that, it's a way to teach.
+Scattered thoughout the case studies are detours into topical subjects ranging from typesetting to front-end architecture to music theory.
+I want you (or your grandmother), no matter your background, to understand what I've written—and maybe even learn something new.

 (snippet: about/beliefs)